jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) has received a complaint that excessive noise is being emitted from any place; and (b) upon investigation of the complaint, is of the opinion that the noise is excessive,— (2) A direction under subsection (1) may be given in writing or orally.
-(3) Every direction under subsection (1) shall prohibit the person to whom it is given, and every other person bound by the direction, from causing or contributing to the emission of excessive noise from or within the vicinity of the place at any time during the period of 72 hours or such shorter period as the enforcement officer or constable specifies, commencing at the time the direction is given.
+(3) Every direction under subsection (1) shall prohibit the person to whom it is given, and every other person bound by the direction, from causing or contributing to the emission of excessive noise from or within the vicinity of the place at any time during the period of 8 days or such shorter period as the enforcement officer or constable specifies, commencing at the time the direction is given.
 (4) The powers under this section are in addition to the powers under sections 322 to 325 to issue abatement notices relating to unreasonable noise and to seek an enforcement order under section 316.

 ### 328 Compliance with an excessive noise direction